zeruhur/so1um-enhanced/index.md

 ## Scale Up/Down Difficulty

 Difficulty is situational and it is determined by events in the scene.
 There are cases in which, however, the difficulty could be different from that expected.
-Roll 2d6: if both are even, Diffulty scale up of one position, if both are odd Diffulty scale down, else Difficulty is as expected.
+Roll 2d6: if both are even, Diffulty scale up of one position, if both are odd Difficulty scale down, else Difficulty is as expected.

 ## Resolving Combat